Local dealers whet Iran's appetite for U.S. muscle cars

 Under the terms of the free zone, only those connected to it - residents or registered businesses - can buy the vehicles.
 Their owners can drive them inside the zone itself but also to Tabriz, the provincial capital of Eastern Azerbaijan.

-Owners can also get a temporary licence plate to drive free zone cars in the rest of Iran for two months a year, arguably a great branding opportunity in a country which has few remaining classic Chevrolets and Fords from the pre-revolutionary era, when U.S. cars and trucks were a common sight.
+Owners can also get a temporary license plate to drive free zone cars in the rest of Iran for two months a year, arguably a great branding opportunity in a country which has few remaining classic Chevrolets and Fords from the pre-revolutionary era, when U.S. cars and trucks were a common sight.

 TESTING THE WATER